How enabled are your people?

 The reality is, most people don’t go to the deep structure.

 They don’t go to the depths of unlearning and relearning who they are.
-They spend most of the time going from one seminar, training, courses and programs to another, without mastering the deep structure.
+They spend most of the time going from one seminar, training, courses and programs to another, without shifting their counterproductive attitudes and worldviews.

 By focusing mostly on the surface structure, people find themselves stuck in situations or scenarios.
-When something new arises which they have yet experienced before, they find themselves limited by external resources such as time, money, knowledge and capabilities.
+When faced with volatility, uncertainty, complexity and ambiguity (VUCA), they find themselves limited by external resources such as time, money, knowledge, data, information and capabilities.

 When you focus on the deep structure of change, you tap into your inner resourcefulness such as creativity, agility, resilience, values, influence, building trust, compassion, pattern recognition, multi-dimensional thinking and so on.
 The deep structure helps to build a healthy people-oriented culture to thrive in the 4th Industrial Revolution.